-- 1. Start with a classifier f(x) for the training data using equal weights w for all observations. - Compute modified weights w\ for the data in such way that misclassified data get higher weight and correctly classified data get lower weight. - Compute a new classifier f\(x) for the data with the new weights w\ with the same method. - 4 Repeat steps 2 and 3 T times and define a final classification function as combination of the T classifiers.
+- 1. Start with a classifier f(x) for the training data using equal weights w for all observations. - Compute modified weights w for the data in such way that misclassified data get higher weight and correctly classified data get lower weight. - 3.
+Compute a new classifier $f^(x)$ for the data with the new weights w^ with the same method. - 4 Repeat steps 2 and 3 T times and define a final classification function as combination of the T classifiers.

-Combination Methods
+Model class: Combination Methods

-- As weak classifier in most cases classification trees with only few nodes are used, sometimes called stumps - Calculation of the weights for the data and weighting of the different classifiers uses the concept of exponential loss - The method allows theoretical estimation of the generalization error and has similarities with logistic regression
+- As weak classifier in most cases classification trees with only few nodes are used, sometimes called stumps - Calculation of the weights for the data and weighting of the different classifiers uses the concept of exponential loss of a classifier f(x) defined by